ESG Topics A-Z

 Subject-matter compliance training on key risks is also conducted on a global and targeted basis.

-Reporting Mechanisms
+Reporting mechanisms

-We encourage employees to Voice their Opinion Fearlessly to raise concerns about unethical business practices.
+We encourage employees to voice their opinion fearlessly to raise concerns about unethical business practices.
 In addition, all employees have an obligation to report what they suspect or believe to be a violation of the Code or applicable law.
 Employees can raise concerns and report Code violations through any of the following channels:

 - Their supervisor, manager or next level manager

-- A Human Resource manager
+- A Human Resources manager

-- The GC&E Department or the PepsiCo Law Department
+- The PepsiCo Law Department

-Speak Up Hotline
+Speak Up hotline

 PepsiCo is committed to protecting the rights of those individuals who report issues in good faith either through one of the reporting means described in our Code or to government authorities.
 Our company will not retaliate or permit retaliation against a person who in good faith: